Chaudbrush/Born2beRoot/README.md

 ### First things to setup and sudo install

   - `lsblk`on terminal to see partitions
-  - `login as root or use su to enter as root`
+  - `login as root or use 'su -' to enter as root`
   - `apt-get update -y`
   - `apt-get upgrade -y`
   - `apt-get install sudo`